mkattus/Getting-and-Cleaning-Data-Assignment/README.md

 ```

 ## 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject
 'dplyr' makes this very easy.
 I simply grouped the 'select_data' set by 'activity' and 'subjectID' then created a summary of all variable based on the mean function.
+The output values are means of each variable (both the means and standard deviations), so I inserted "-mean" to the end of each variable name.
 The data set is tidy because: 1) Each variable forms a column.
 2) Each observation forms a row.
 3) Each type of observational unit forms a table (there is only one type of observational unit, therefore there is only one table). (source: Hadley Wickham's **Tidy data.** https://vita.had.co.nz/papers/tidy-data.html) Output is a data set as a txt file created with write.table() using row.name=FALSE per instructions.

 ```
 select_data_summary <- select_data %>%